gamre20/GitOps/day-two/exposing-ocp-regisrty.md

     # get registry route end-point:
         oc get route default-route -n openshift-image-registry --template='{{ .spec.host }}'

-# Upload an image to the internal registry.
+# Upload an image to the internal registry with Self signed CA

     # login into one of your nodes and trust the cluster default certificate: